 If you want to get to know Palermo and the traditions of its local people, we advise you to visit the typical places frequented by them, such as markets, bars, and many other places that you can visit during your stay in one of our villas near Palermo, Sicily!

-We recommend you have breakfast in the small streets of the historic centre and take a tour of its historic markets such as the Capo, the Vucciria and Ballarò, by tasting the famous street food.
+We recommend you have breakfast in the small streets of the historic center and take a tour of its historic markets such as the Capo, the Vucciria, and Ballarò, by tasting the famous street food.

 Moreover, you could visit at night the small streets leading up and down Via Libertà which are full of pubs and restaurants.

 In addition, we advise you to pass through the beautiful Mondello beach throughout the year.